Monitor item usage

 • Tools

-For maps, scenes, ArcGIS Server layers, and web apps, the view count is increased by one when you open the item page or open the item in Map Viewer or Scene Viewer.
+For web maps, scenes, apps, and ArcGIS Server layers, the view count is increased by one when you open the item page or open the item in Map Viewer or Scene Viewer.
 For example, if you open the item page for a map image layer and click Open in Map Viewer, the count increases by two.
-For other items—such as mobile apps and KML—the view count is increased by one when you open the item; the count does not increase when you open the item page.
+For other items—such as mobile apps and KML files—the view count is increased by one when you open the item; the count does not increase when you open the item page.

 Note:

-• The view count displayed on the Overview tab of the item page represents cumulative views since the item was created.
-The view count shown on the Usage tab indicates the time period selected.
+The view count displayed on the Overview tab of the item page represents cumulative views since the item was created.
+The view count shown on the Usage tab is for the time period selected.

 Requests